dayton-outar/shillings/docs/RISK/BUYING.md

 ## Determining the Cost of Life Insurance

-The true cost of life insurance is what you pay in premiums minus what you eventually get back (cash value and dividends), considering the time value of money.
-Four key factors matter: annual premiums, cash values, dividends, and interest you could have earned elsewhere.
+The real cost is what you pay in premiums minus what you get back (cash value and dividends), while also considering that money could have earned interest elsewhere.
+Four things matter: annual premiums, cash values, dividends, and the time value of money.

 ### Traditional Net Cost Method

-This older method simply adds up premiums over a period (like 20 years), subtracts expected dividends and the cash value at the end, then divides by the number of years.
+This old method adds up all premiums over a period (such as 20 years), subtracts total dividends and the cash value at the end, then divides by the number of years.

-**Example results often looked too good** — sometimes even showing “negative cost,” which suggested insurance was free.
-That’s unrealistic and misleading.
+It often produced negative costs, making it look like insurance was free.
+That’s misleading and unrealistic.

-**Main problem**: It ignores the time value of money.
-Money you pay today could have earned interest if invested elsewhere.
+**Big flaw**: It completely ignores the time value of money — the interest you could have earned if you invested the premiums elsewhere.

 ### Interest-Adjusted Cost Method

-This better approach accounts for interest by growing premiums and dividends at a reasonable rate (usually 5%).
+This improved method factors in interest (usually at 5%) on premiums and dividends to give a more realistic picture.

-There are two main versions:
+Two main indexes exist:

 **Surrender Cost Index**
-Useful if you might cash out the policy after 10 or 20 years.
-It shows the cost assuming you surrender (cancel) the policy and take the cash value.
+Shows the cost if you cancel the policy after 10 or 20 years and take the cash value.

 **Net Payment Cost Index**
-Useful if you plan to keep the policy until you die.
-It ignores cash value and focuses on death benefit protection.
+Shows the cost if you keep the policy until death (cash value is ignored).

-**Placeholder for Exhibit 13.2: Surrender Cost Index table**
+**Placeholder for Exhibit 13.2: Surrender Cost Index**

-**Placeholder for Exhibit 13.3: Net Payment Cost Index table**
+**Placeholder for Exhibit 13.3: Net Payment Cost Index**

 ### Using Interest-Adjusted Cost Data